romainsacchi/carculator/docs/modeling.rst

 the battery management system, and partly going into the chassis to compensate for the extra mass represented by the battery.

-These light weighting rates have been fine adjusted to match the curb mass of a given size class, while preserving the battery capacity.
+These light-weighting rates have been fine adjusted to match the curb mass of a given size class, while preserving the battery capacity.
 For example, in the case of the Large SUV, its curb mass should approximately be 2'200 kg, with an 80 kWh battery weighting 660 kg